 Eligibility for most federal student aid programs is limited to fully admitted, degree-seeking students with documented financial need and who meet academic and satisfactory progress requirements.
-Students in default on a federal student loan or who owe a repayment to any institution for funds received under Title IV federal programs are not eligible to receive Title IV federal funds at any school until those funds are repaid or satisfactory repayment provisions have been met.
-Following are descriptions of the federal programs available to Casper College students.
-For more information, go to ed.gov.
+Students who are in default on a federal student loan or owe a repayment to any institution for funds received under Title IV federal programs are not eligible to receive Title IV federal funds at any school until those funds are repaid or satisfactory repayment provisions have been met.
+The following are descriptions of the federal programs available to Casper College students.
+Go to https://studentaid.gov/understand-aid/types for more information.

-To apply for federal grants, loans, or work-study, students must complete the Free Application for Federal Student Aid form available at www.fafsa.ed.gov.
-Additional steps are required for loans, work-study, and if selected for verivication.
+To apply for federal grants, loans, or work-study, students must complete the Free Application for Federal Student Aid form available at https://studentaid.gov/h/apply-for-aid/fafsa.
+They must complete additional steps for loans, work-study, and verification if selected.
 Students who do not have internet access should contact Enrollment Services or their high school guidance office for assistance.
 Students must complete a new FAFSA each year.
 Early filing begins October 1 each year.